 - Its a salad-pizza!
 Imagine your favorite salad infused into a pizza.
 Every bite is an explosion of contrasts - salty anchovies, tangy goat cheese, sweet ripe figs, infused into melty mozzarella on a crackly thin crust pizza.
 Its a mash up of two glorious worlds!
 Homemade pizza just got a lot more fun.

-- Prep is super simple - just use store bought pizza dough if you don't have any Homemade Thin Crust Pizza Dough in your freezer.
+- Prep is super simple - just use store bought pizza dough if you don't have any pizza dough in your freezer.
 You can also mix and match the ingredients based on what you have - some ideas are provided in the next section.

 - Clean up is easy - you just need a baking sheet for this recipe!